JamesTurnerGit/TTTTAT/readme.md

 seperate repo was made mostly to obscure target of this repo.

 ## next steps
+1. validate using Postman that Fixture was actually entered correctly.

 1. need a method of restoring DB to known state after and before tests

-2. need to wait for database entry to appear - retry until getFixtureByID(newID) != null
+1. need to wait for database entry to appear - retry until getFixtureByID(newID) != null

-3. figure out why MVN test isn't working properly  - was running via intelliJ directly so didn't notice until was done.
+1. figure out why MVN test isn't working properly  - was running via intelliJ directly so didn't notice until was done.